DTJF/fbdoc/src/doc/7_Options.md

 This run mode is designed to generate the list of function names file for the emitter \ref SecEmmCSource.
-Input gets read from files and all output gets sent to a single file called `fb-doc.lfn`.
+Input gets read from files and all output gets sent to a single file called `fbdoc.lfn`.
 By default it uses the emitter \ref SecEmmLfn.

 \Proj can support caller and callee graphs in documentation generated